 Image Credit: Inmotion Hosting

 Most web hosts offer only a few WordPress plans, and even these might be set up to point you in a particular direction.
 You’ll often see an underpowered plan, an overpriced one, and a special deal on the mid-range plan they really want you to buy.
 That makes it easy to decide, but it also limits your upgrade options if your site grows over time.InMotion Hosting is unusual in offering six WordPress plans, covering everything from small personal blogs to resellers and big business.
 Figuring out which is the best product for you will take a little more thought, but at least there’s room to upgrade – or downgrade – if your circumstances change.Better still, InMotion hasn’t artificially limited the low-end plans by removing key features.
-Even the baseline WP-1000S plan – which costs $6.99 (£5.3) a month initially (1-year plan), $9.99 (£7.70) on renewal – gives you 40GB storage, unlimited bandwidth and email addresses, preinstalled WordPress, SSL, backups, automatic updates, SiteLock security, cPanel site management, and extras like BoldGrid and WP-CLI.
+Even the baseline WP-1000S plan – which costs $5.99 (£5.15) a month initially (1-year plan), $9.99 (£7.70) on renewal – gives you 40GB storage, unlimited bandwidth and email addresses, preinstalled WordPress, SSL, backups, automatic updates, SiteLock security, cPanel site management, and extras like BoldGrid and WP-CLI.
 The only significant issue is InMotion’s suggestion that the plan works best for blogs with up to 20,000 monthly visits, and even that won’t be a problem for many smaller sites.Upgrading your plan gets you some extras – premium themes and plugin subscriptions, a dedicated IP address, support for hosting more sites – but it’s mostly about giving you more resources.
-For example, the top-of-the-range WP-6000S plan supports 1,200,000 monthly visitors across up to 20 sites for $114.99 (£87.6) a month initially (1-year plan), $142.99 (£110) on renewal.There are cheaper deals around, but in previous reviews we’ve found InMotion to be reliable, professional and honest, and any price premium is likely to be worth paying.
+For example, the top-of-the-range WP-4000S plan supports 300,000 monthly visitors across up to 6 sites for $29.99 (£23) a month initially (1-year plan), $36.99 (£28.3) on renewal.There are cheaper deals around, but in previous reviews, we’ve found InMotion to be reliable, professional and honest, and any price premium is likely to be worth paying.
 You don’t have to take our word for it, though – an exceptional 90-day money-back guarantee gives you plenty of opportunity to find out for yourself.

 Image Credit: 1&1 IONOS

 Web giant 1&1 IONOS seems to have a hosting product for every possible need, and WordPress is no exception.
-Novice users can try out its service for a nominal $1(£0.75) a month for the first year ($9 or £6.90 afterwards), yet the plan still outperforms many competitors.
+Novice users can try out its service for a nominal $3 (£2.4) a month, yet the plan still outperforms many competitors.
 The bundled 25GB of storage means you won’t be running out of space in a hurry, for example.
 There are no bandwidth or visitor limits, and you can set up as many email accounts as you need.1&1 IONOS offers the core WordPress management functions that you would expect: a setup wizard, preinstalled plugins, automatic updates and 24/7 support (including by telephone).
 Also, you get a personal consultant free of charge.
-All this is built on a capable platform – NGINX, PHP 7.2, OPcache, up to 2GB RAM guaranteed – to enhance your blog’s performance.There’s SSL included and even a free domain thrown in, which is ridiculously good value at this price.If you’re a WordPress novice, it might be worth taking out the plan for an initial year, claiming your free domain and taking the time to learn how the blog works.
+All this is built on a capable platform – NGINX, PHP 7.2, OPcache, up to 2GB RAM guaranteed – to enhance your blog’s performance.There’s SSL included and even a free domain thrown in, which is a ridiculously good value at this price.If you’re a WordPress novice, it might be worth taking out the plan for an initial year, claiming your free domain and taking the time to learn how the blog works.
 When you time is up, renew if you’re happy, or if you’re not, use your knowledge and experience to find a better plan.1&1 IONOS isn’t just about newbies, though: there’s value for more demanding users, too.
-In particular, the Pro plan gives you 5 managed WordPress sites, 200GB SSD storage space, 50 databases (1GB max), and 500 email accounts.
-Bonus features include a CDN and SiteLock malware scanning, as well as RailGun content delivery network, and the price looks good at $1(£0.75) a month for the first year, $15(£11.50) on renewal.
+In particular, the Unlimited plan gives you unlimited WordPress sites and storage space, unlimited databases (1GB max), and unlimited email accounts (2GB each).
+Bonus features include a Wildcard SSL, a CDN and SiteLock malware scanning, as well as RailGun content delivery network, and the price looks good at $18 (£14.6)

 Image Credit: HostGator